Writing Y in Cursive

-A cursive capital Y is easy to write.
+A cursive Y is easy to write.
 It’s almost exactly like a handwritten lowercase y, just larger.
 The lowercase cursive y however, is almost exactly like a lowercase handwritten y.

 The letter y in cursive usually connects to the letter e in words like: